Aris B.C.: 1996–97 FIBA Korać Cup Winners

 The 1995–96 season can be considered as a messenger of a change in Aris' fate.
-With Soulis Markopoulos as the team's head coach, Aris played disciplined basketball, with an extra emphasis on defense (perhaps for the first time in Aris' history).
-Panagiotis Liadelis and Dinos Angelidis, along with the unexpectedly good Harold Ellis, started to draw the crowds back into Alexandreio Melathron.
+With Soulis Markopoulos as the team's head coach, Aris played disciplined basketball, with emphasis on defense.
+Panagiotis Liadelis and Dinos Angelidis, along with Harold Ellis, started to draw the crowds back into Alexandreio Melathron.
 That Aris team beat their arch-rivals PAOK, once during the Greek League regular season, while also advancing to a 4-team group in the European-wide FIBA Korać Cup, where they almost got first place in their group.
-It was clear that things were on the upswing once again for the club.

-In the summer of 1996, something extraordinary happened for Aris.
-The team's main sponsor, Zafiris Samoladas, spent a huge amount of money, and revitalized the team.
-José Ortíz, Charles Shackleford, Tzanis Stavrakopoulos, Floros, Mario Boni, Papadatos, and Cholopoulos joined the team, which, all of a sudden, appeared to be very strong and with exceptional depth at every position.
+The team's main sponsor, Zafiris Samoladas, spent heavily, and revitalized the team.
+José Ortíz, Charles Shackleford, Tzanis Stavrakopoulos, Floros, Mario Boni, Papadatos, and Cholopoulos joined the team, which, all of a sudden, appeared to be strong at every position.
 The team started well, by beating PAOK and Panathinaikos, but faltered against Olympiacos, both in the Greek League championship, and for the Greek Cup, losing both games in Thessaloniki, and prompting the firing of Markopoulos.

 Subotić, one of the team's three key players from the 1987–1992 era, took over as head coach, and produced some satisfactory results, but Aris still displayed a lot of the disadvantages of a newly formed team.
-Aris, though, had a spectacular run to the Korać Cup title, Beşiktaş of the Turkish League, Beobanka of the Yugoslavian League, Nikas Peristeri of the Greek League, and Benetton Treviso of the Italian League, were all eliminated by Aris during the competition, in dramatic fashion, with the overtime return leg game in Italy reminding many of the old glory days of Aris in Europe.
+Aris, though, had a spectacular run to the Korać Cup title, Beşiktaş of the Turkish League, Beobanka of the Yugoslavian League, Nikas Peristeri of the Greek League, and Benetton Treviso of the Italian League, were all eliminated by Aris during the competition with the overtime return leg game in Italy reminding many of the old glory days of Aris in Europe.